-After the review of the various alternatives and the comments received during the comment period, DTSC has evaluated and responded to all comments with respect to the Preferred Alternative.
-The responses to comments are included in the Corrective Measure Approval package along with this Statement of Basis.
-Based on the analysis and conclusions presented in the CMS/FS, and in conjunction with the findings of potential impacts evaluated in the EIR, DTSC is selecting Alternative E - In-situ Treatment with Fresh Water Flushing as the preferred alternative.
+DTSC's recommendation for the Preferred Alternative, based on the analysis and conclusions presented in the CMS/FS, and in conjunction with the findings of potential impacts evaluated in the draft EIR, is Alternative E - In-situ Treatment with Fresh Water Flushing.
 Alternative E is recommended because it will achieve the RAOs while substantially reducing, through treatment, the amount of hexavalent chromium in the groundwater [which is the principal threat at the site], and will do so in a reasonable time frame, and with fewer adverse effects to cultural resources and biological resources than other alternatives considered.
 Alternative E will also allow the decommissioning of the existing Interim Measure treatment plant after PG&E demonstrates, with DTSC's concurrence, that the remedy is successfully treating and controlling the movement of contaminated groundwater and its secondary byproducts at the Site.